 Before you actually set foot in Ocho Rios, however, it’s best to decide how you’d like to visit.
 The Jamaican port town is quite popular with many major cruise lines (Carnival, Royal Caribbean, Norwegian, etc.), all of which allow guests to go into town for the day as they make port.
-Some of these ships offer pre-planned shore itineraries that are worth looking into, but you can also tour with a local agency if you so choose (Note: due to safety concerns, self-guided tours are not recommended).
-A cruise ship stopover will allow you to see at least a few of the major highlights here and combine them with fun experiences elsewhere in the Caribbean.
+Some of these ships offer pre-planned shore excursions that are worth looking into, though you can also tour with a local agency if you so choose.
+A cruise ship stopover will allow you to see at least a few of the major highlights here and combine them with unique experiences elsewhere in the Caribbean.
 Note that while the vast majority of cruises include an all-inclusive dining package, you’re more than welcome to sample the local cuisine if anything in town catches your eye.

 If you really want to dig into this beautiful city, or at the very least spend more than a day in the area, you’re better off booking a resort.
 There are many respectable options here, including the famous Jamaica Inn, which has played host to the likes of Marilyn Monroe, among others.
 The resort offers packages for any occasion, though they tend to change throughout the year.
 Hermosa Cove offers resort amenities in a boutique villa package, and other contenders include Moon Palace Jamaica and the adults-only Sandals Royal Plantation.
-While non-resort accommodations are available, resorts come strongly recommended for their all-inclusive service and the invaluable ability to arrange attraction tours through them.
-That is, of course, only if you want to leave the resort in the first place!
+While non-resort accommodations are available, resorts come strongly recommended due to their all-inclusive service and invaluable ability to arrange tours of the area and local attractions.
+Of course, that’s only if you want to leave the resort in the first place!

 Just beyond its borders, Ocho Rios gives way to stunning Caribbean environments and not-so hidden gems.
 The stand out attractions here are the city’s dozens of cascading waterfalls, with the most famous – Dunn’s River Falls – topping countless itineraries.
 It’s not hard to see why.
 Dunn’s River Falls features a unique, terraced structure that makes it ideal for climbing.
 If ever you’ve ever dreamed of scaling a waterfall, this is the place to do it.